Low Energy Supergravity Revisited (I): Conclusion

 \section{Conclusion}

-In this paper we have proven the existence of new possibilities, within $N=1$ Supergravity, for the construction of low energy supersymmetric models consistent with gravity mediation of soft SUSY breaking to the observable sector in the flat space-time limit.
-In the minimal K\"ahler case we provided a detailed proof for a complete classification of the physically consistent superpotentials, recovering the conventional forms and exhibiting a large class of new ones as well.
+\gilbertzero{Guided by the familiar consistency requirement of separation between as widely different scales as the Planck and electroweak scales}, we have proven in this paper the existence of new possibilities, within $N=1$ Supergravity, for the construction of low energy supersymmetric models consistent with gravity mediation of SUSY breaking to the observable sector in the flat space-time limit.
+In the minimal K\"ahler case, \gilbertzero{and assuming (some of) the hidden sector VEVs to be of the order of the Planck mass}, we provided a detailed proof for a complete classification of the physically consistent superpotentials, recovering the conventional forms and exhibiting a large class of new ones as well.
 The latter are endowed with a new type of fields that, although in the visible sector, feature unusual properties regarding their couplings to the hidden sector and to the conventional observable sector.
-We then argued that this can open up new model building possibilities beyond the MSSM where the dynamics of this new type of fields, uncharged under the visible sector symmetries, can modify the conventional structure of the soft SUSY breaking parameters and lead typically to a much lighter gravitino than in the conventional gravity mediation scenarios.
+We then argued that this can open up new model building possibilities beyond the MSSM where the dynamics of this new type of fields, uncharged under the visible sector \gilbertzero{gauge} symmetries, can modify the conventional structure of the soft SUSY breaking parameters and lead \gilbertzero{as well to unusual hard breaking terms} and typically to a much lighter gravitino than in the conventional gravity mediation scenarios.
 Moreover, these fields can be naturally charged under symmetries of the hidden sector, but also possibly under other secluded or dark gauge sectors, thus in principle allowing to relate SUSY breaking to spontaneous breaking of the corresponding symmetries in these sectors.
-Alternatively, in the simplest new form for the superpotential the new fields acquire masses of the same order as those of the conventional visible sector but couple extremely weakly to the latter, suggesting that they can potentially provide good dark matter candidates whose relic density would be rather determined by the hidden sector interactions.
-The most general forms feature generically flat directions in the multiple new fields sectors that involve as well the hidden sector, and could possibly provide a new playground for inflationary model scenarios.
-These results set the stage for further future studies.
+Alternatively, in the simplest new form for the superpotential the new fields acquire masses of the same order as those of the conventional visible sector but couple extremely weakly to the latter, suggesting dark matter candidates whose relic density would be rather determined by the hidden sector interactions.
+The most general forms feature flat directions in the multiple new fields sectors that involve as well the hidden sector, and could possibly provide a new playground for inflationary model scenarios. \gilbertzero{Last but not least, we argued that the occurrence of the hard SUSY breaking terms could have interesting spin-offs for particle physics SUSY phenomenology.} These results set the stage for further detailed studies.

 Finally, we provided in the non-minimal K\"ahler case two special new solutions satisfying conditions reminiscent of the no-scale one, and suggesting the existence of much richer structures.
 A systematic treatment of the non-minimal K\"ahler case is outside the scope of the present paper and will be the subject of a companion paper.